siddhant-midha/WiDS-22-Learning-with-quantum-computers-/README.md

-# WLearning with quantum computers
+# Learning with quantum computers
 This is the repository for the project "Learning with quantum computers" as a part of Winter in Data Science (WiDS) 2022 at IIT Bombay.

 ## Weekwise Plan